rastaehli/mkr-paper/mkr.md

 auto-scaling: automatically add/remove duplicate and load-balanced instances of a stateless service to maintain targeted performance levels.
 auditable: add usage logging to support auditing of who uses the service and how.

+## Programming: object instantiation and initialization

+Modern programming languages like Java, Javascript (ECMAScript 5) and Python provide
+- extra syntax for object construction and instantiation (public X(...), new X(params), new X(params), def __init__(self), X(params)),
+- more syntax to provide controlled access to configure object implementation properties
+- still more libraries and design patterns to support dependency injection and factories.

+Because the QCM is a canonical model of construction, it can be applied with a language to encapsulate this extra complexity behind a standard Meta-Object Protocol (MOP):
+- if mkr is a singleton service that implements the MKR MOP
+- mkr activate(desc)  // returns an active instance of component specified by desc (including config in desc)

+Mkr handles object construction with default class constructor plan associated with the type in "desc".

+Mkr handles configuration as part of the construction, taking configuration parameters from desc.plan.configuration.

+Mkr supports dependency injection by configuring mkr with plans for each imported type.
+For example, a test environment can configure mock implementation or test configurations of imported types with  regular implementations:
+- mkr advertise(desc)  // during mkr setup, adds desc.plan for building plan.type to mkr repository
+- mkr activate(desc.type)  // at any time later, returns an instance built from desc.plan

+- mkr activate("MyType")  // short spec of desc with only type name (defined in mkr repository of imported types)
+- mkr

+This simplfies programming by separating the concerns of initialization and configuration from program function.
+Instead of a main program like this: import java.lang.Map;
+  ...
+  import javax.jdbc.DriverManager;

+  class MyApp {
+  ...
+  public MyApp(Connection c, ...) {
+    // initialize the instance of MyApp
+  }

+  private void doWork() {

+  }

+  public void main(String args[]) {
+    String url = ... // read database URL configuration
+    Map connectionProps = ... // read additional database configuration
+    conn = DriverManager.getConnection(url, connectionProps);
+    ...  // init all objects used in application initialization

+    // ensure objects are initialized in correct sequence (before use)

+    doWork();
+  }
+  }

+We can write a generic main program like this:

+  public void main(String args[]) {

+    MKR mkr = new MKR();  // local object may connect to network of peers as configured in local deployment try {
+        if (args[0] = "-f") {
+            Desc desc = readDescFile(args[1]); // second arg is file with component description mkr.activate(desc);
+        } else {
+            mkr.activate(args[0]);  // first arg is type to build and activate }
+    } catch(Exception e) {
+        System.out.println("exception: "+e.message());
+        showHelp();
+    }
+  }

+Put all the imports and initialization dependencies in the component description file:

+  {
+    type: "MyApp",
+    plan: {
+        build: "new MyApp(conn, ...)",
+        configure: {
+            loops: "instance.setLoops(loops)",
+            ...
+        }
+        dependencies: {
+            conn: "TestEnvDBConn",
+            ...
+        }
+        configureable-attributes: {
+            loops: 200,
+            ...
+        }
+  }

+And simplify the class:

+  import javax.jdbc.Connection;  // import only types needed in constructor and doWork

+  class MyApp {
+  ...
+  public MyApp(Connection c, ...) {
+    // initialize the instance of MyApp from constructor args }

+  private void doWork() {
+    // do application functionality
+  }

+  }